nyu-oop-sp18/class05/README.md

 Intuitively, covariant type annotations express guarantees that the instances of the generic class promise their clients.
-From the clients' perspective, covariant type annotations can therefore be viewed as expressing lower bounds on types with respect to subtyping: the clients may safely assume that the values returned by method calls are an instance of any supertype of the specified return type.
+From the clients' perspective, a covariant type annotation `T` can therefore be viewed as expressing lower bounds on types with respect to subtyping: the clients may safely assume that the values returned by method calls are an instance any supertype of `T`.
+From the perspective of the implementation of the class, they express upper bounds with respect to
+subtyping: the method body must return an instance of some subtype of `T`.
+E.g. consider the types `Mallard <: Duck <: Bird`.
+If a method promises to return a `Duck`, it may return a `Mallard` as a special kind of `Duck`, but it can't return an arbitrary `Bird`.
+Likewise, the client may treat the return value as an arbitrary `Bird`, but it can't assume that it is a `Mallard` if the method only promises a `Duck`.

 On the other hand, contravariant type annotations express assumptions that the instances of the generic class make about values provided by the clients.
+Hence, they express lower bounds with respect to subtyping from the perspective of the implementation of the class.
-From the clients' perspective, contravariant type annotations can therefore be viewed as expressing upper bounds on types with respect to subtyping: the clients are required to provide values of the specified parameter types or any of their subtypes in method calls.
+From the clients' perspective, they can be viewed as expressing upper
+bounds: the clients are required to provide values of the specified parameter types or any of their subtypes in method calls.
+E.g. if a method expects a parameter of type `Duck`, the client can provide a `Mallard` but not an arbitrary `Bird`.
+On the other hand, the method body may treat the parameter as an arbitrary `Bird` if it requires a `Duck` but it can't assume that the argument is a `Mallard`.

 A covariant type parameter of a generic class is only allowed to occur covariantly in type annotations within the class and dually for